Find answers to frequently asked questions

 Only filters using the equals predicate are case sensitive.

-The Search API is defaults to 10 records per request.
+The Search API defaults to 10 records per request.
 You can use the limit and offset parameter to return more results.
 If you regularly need to return large sets of records, use the Scan API.

 Search API returns a maximum of 100 records per request while the Scan API allows you to scroll through all records that meet your criteria.